Monster Melissa Makes Landfall On Jamaica As One Of Strongest Storms Ever

 It's expected to leave behind unprecedented destruction and threatening lives across the island.

-With winds near 200 mph, storm surge as high as 18 feet, and rainfall of 3 feet or more, the slow-moving monster will become the strongest storm to ever strike Jamaica in recorded history and the most potent storm of the 2025 hurricane season.
+With winds near 200 mph, storm surge as high as 18 feet, and rainfall of 3 feet or more, the slow-moving monster will become the strongest storm to ever strike Jamaica in recorded history, the most potent storm of the 2025 hurricane season, and one of the strongest to ever hit the Atlantic basic.

-Official landfall came when the approximately 20-mile eye of the hurricane crossed the coastline in southwestern Jamaica, near New Hope, and on a path toward Montego Bay, which is on the island's northern coast.
+Official landfall came when the approximately 20-mile eye of the hurricane crossed the coastline in southwestern Jamaica, near New Hope, and on a straight path toward Montego Bay, which is on the island's northern coast.
+Melissa will then be headed to eastern Cuba, the Bahamas, and then Bermuda.

-Its 185 mph winds made it a Cat 5 storm at landfall.

 “This is an extremely dangerous and life-threatening situation!
 Take cover now!” the National Hurricane Center warned in an urgent message posted late Tuesday morning, Oct.
 28.